bramsman/divine/README.md

 # Explain difference between git and github.

  ## git
-    It is a tool to track and implement version contorl changes to files It is a version control system designed to handle everything from small to large projects with speed and efficiency.
+    It is a tool to track and implement version contorl changes to files.
+    It is a version control system designed to handle everything from small to large projects with speed and efficiency.
  ## github
     It is a site that provides hostings for repositories (documents) and several tools for working with them.